 Within the National Institutes of Health (NIH), the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) is leading the field by providing research support and funding for basic and clinical research on diabetes.
-For example, NIDDK funded scientists are helping us understand the complex genetic contributors to diabetes, which may pave the way towards advanced precision medicine, and are developing new artificial pancreas technologies that allow patients to better manage blood sugar levels.
-Clinical research studies funded by NIDDK are helping us understand the development of type-2 diabetes in youth, including the health disparities faced by racial and ethnic minority groups.
+For example, NIDDK-funded scientists are helping us understand the complex genetic contributors to diabetes, which may pave the way towards advanced precision medicine, and are developing new artificial pancreas technologies that allow patients to manage blood sugar levels more easily while improving quality of life.